-These plans typically expose the Company to actuarial risks such as: investment risk, interest rate risk and salary risk.
+v to actuarial risks such as: investment risk

-The process of process of the proces Interest risk A decrease in the bond interest rate will increase the plan liability.
+Interest risk A decrease in the bond interest rate will increase the plan liability.
 However, this will be partially offset by an increase in the return on the plan's debt investments.
 Longevity risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
 An increase in the life expectancy of the plan participants will increase the plan's liability.
 Salary risk The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
 As such, an increase in the salary of the plan participants will increase the plan's liability.